Deacon: Origin and development

 This is the earliest Latin text that appears to refer to female deacons as a distinct category of Christian minister.

 A biblical description of the qualities required of a deacon can be found in 1 Timothy 3:1–13.

 The Synod of Arles in 314 and the First Council of Nicaea denied deacons the possibility of presiding over the Eucharist even in exceptional cases.
+The Nicene Council ruled that deacons should not sit among the priests during the liturgy, nor should they distribute communion to them.

 Among the more prominent deacons in history are: